 A vital part of language acquisition is reading.
 We are extremely fortunate to offer a fully-automated lending library which is officially called the “KrisJann VanOpdorp Bücherei an der Deutschen Sonnabendschule Boston” in recognition of one of the library’s founding parents.

 Students, teachers and parents have access to our school library throughout the academic year.
 It is not an understatement to say that the library serves as one of the central meeting points on Saturday mornings.

 The library has a comprehensive collection of German books, magazines, DVDs, CDs and computer software for all ages.
 The library sets up an account for each new family at the beginning of the school year.
 Family members can check out library items by providing their last name and address.
 The library is open Saturdays during school.
-The library holds two fund-raisers during the year (Dankeschön Program), giving families the opportunity to thank their children’s teachers and to make a contribution to the library.
-We also hold two Flea Markets per school year.
+The library also holds two Flea Markets per school year with donated German books, DVDs, and CDs.
 Parents can also enjoy the Kaffee-Ecke, where baked goods and hot drinks are sold.
 Funds raised at these events are used to acquire new books, movies and software, and for special projects, such as upgrading library equipment.

 - Founded: in 1993 by parents as “Deutsche Elternbücherei an der Sonnabendschule”